mongodb/mongo-c-driver/CONTRIBUTING.md

 You should always run `make test` before submitting a patch.
 Just make sure you have a locally running `mongod` instance available on `127.0.0.1:27017`.
 All tests should pass.
-Alternatively, you can specify `MONGOC_TEST_HOST` environment variable to specify a non-localhost hostname or ip address.
+Alternatively, you can specify `MONGOC_TEST_HOST` environment variable to specify a non-localhost hostname or ip address, and `MONGOC_TEST_PORT` to override the port number.

 To test with auth, create a "root" user on the "admin" database and set the `MONGOC_TEST_USER` and `MONGOC_TEST_PASSWORD` environment variables to its